 The only other two coins in all that time were the three pence with a twelve-sided scalloped edge, produced in 1956 and 1959, and the diamond-shaped with rounded corners ten shillings coin of 1966.
 This commemorated the 900th Anniversary of the Battle of Hastings in 1066 and shows a portrait of William the Conqueror on the reverse.

-None of the original coins carried the Queen's portrait, using instead the arms of the Bailiwick of Jersey.
+None of the original coins carried the Queen's portrait, using instead the arms of the Bailiwick of Guernsey.
 The first use of the Queen's portrait on coins intended for circulation was not until 1985, though the 25 pence crown sized coins from 1977 onwards anticipated this innovation.
 These 25 pence coins, although legal tender, were used as commemoratives mostly aimed at collectors.
 Like Jersey there was a considerable gold coinage with a similar purpose, with denominations of £100, £50, £25 and £10, and £5 and £2 cupro-nickel commemorative coinage which was not intended for normal circulation.

 New Bailiwick Coins

 The Treasury and Resources Department is the Guernsey Government department dealing with the issue of notes and coinage.
 A similar procedure to that in respect of stamps is followed in order to secure Royal sanction before bank notes and coins bearing the Sovereign's portrait or the Royal Cipher.